Inquiry into Radioactivity - Radiation Literacy for Everyone

-The IiR project is developing course materials for students in survey level college physics courses and high school courses to understand ionizing radiation, its effects on health, and the connection to nuclear power.
-This project is supported by the National Science Foundation under the CCLI-TUES grant DUE 0942699.
+The Inquiry into Radioactivity (IiR) project is developing and disseminating course materials for students in survey level college physics courses and high school courses to understand ionizing radiation, its effects on health, and the connection to nuclear power.
+This project is supported by the National Science Foundation under TUES grant DUE 0942699.
 The purposes of the IiR project are to promote radiation literacy, to provide physics educators with a low-stakes (and fun!) opportunity to try out inquiry teaching, and to make available a wide range of useful tools that faculty can adapt for their own use.

 These research-based materials - a full semester of inquiry instruction - address general properties of ionizing radiation, interaction of radiation with matter (including health effects), the origins of radiation and nuclear waste.
-You need classroom computers and some equipment such as Vernier radiation monitors, Logger Pro, and radioactive sources.
-The materials address numerous student difficulties and problematic ideas that have been identified through cycles of classroom trials and classroom research.
-Check out our research findings below on student understanding of half lives, atoms, conceptions of radiation (the differentiation problem) and ionization by radiation.
-Plenty of questions remain about how students understand radioactivity and are being investigated as time allows.
+The materials address numerous student difficulties that have been identified through repeated classroom trials and classroom research.

-The materials are being developed by Dr. Andy Johnson of CAMSE at Black Hills State University with important help from student assistants, notably Charlotte Walling and Anna Hafele.
-The files in the Downloads section to the right are the latest version as of the Summer of 2012.
-They are being made available for physics educators to peruse and possibly try out.
+The materials are being developed by Dr. Andy Johnson of CAMSE at Black Hills State University with crucial help from student assistants, notably Charlotte Walling and Anna Hafele.
+The files in the Downloads section to the right are the latest versions.
+They are free - look them over and try them out!

-The current version is freely available.
-Plenty of guidance is provided for Cycles 1 and 2 including extensive teacher guides.
-Guides for Cycles 3 and 4 are in the works.
-If you download these materials, please begin by reading "A Read Me First.doc".
+Plenty of guidance is provided for Cycles 1, 2, and 3 including extensive teacher guides.
+Teacher guides for Cycle 4 are in the works.
+If you download these materials, please begin by reading "A Read Me First".
 There are a few other supporting documents - an overview and a list or the extensive list of sources for equipment.
-All of the cycles are fully functional but will be improved over the coming year.
-If you are interested in these materials please try them out and let me know what you think!
-Also, if you would like to field test or help develop them, please contact me!
-There are plenty of loose ends that will lead to interesting discoveries.

-The IiR project has identified significant problems with numerous conceptual issues.
+The IiR project has identified significant problems with numerous conceptual issues about radiation.
 To address these, the project has developed three pedagogical simulators that extend students' abilities to observe (and interpret) atom-scale phenomena.
 In addition, we offer specific strategies for helping students move past difficulties and develop new ideas.
 These strategies are built into the course materials and are described in the teacher guides.

 Non-science majors often come to class with very limited understandings of atoms.
 They often do not correctly remember the basic planetary model and they are not prepared to use atoms in reasoning.
 The Atom Builder simulator allows students to build any atom up to element 105 (Dubnium) and observe their atom's behaviors.
 Ionization is carefully isolated from radioactivity until students are clear on what an ion is and isn't.
 With the special access code students can then test unstable atoms.

 Connecting atomic scale phenomena with the cellular or macroscopic scales is a tough task for anyone, particularly those who are doing it for the first time.
 The Tracks simulator supports students in observing and making sense of the similarities and differences in alpha, beta, and gamma radiation, and enables storytelling about the effects of radiation at different size scales.
-Understanding the size scales of different objects is also supported by one of the online zooming sites, and by the unpublished software "Wow It Is Small!"
+Understanding the size scales of different objects is also supported by an online zooming site.

 Copyright Creative Commons BY, NC, SA by Andy Johnson